Raman Circular Dichroism and Quantum Geometry of Chiral Quantum Spin Liquids

+in the topological $B$ phase with isotropic exchange $J^\alpha = 1$ for $\alpha = x,y,z$.
 The first term is the bond-dependent Kitaev interaction, while the second term perturbatively incorporates a magnetic field that breaks TRS but preserves the exact solution~\cite{Kitaev2006}.
 Bonds are denoted as $\langle jk \rangle_{\alpha}$, and $\langle jkl \rangle_{\alpha \beta}$ represents a path consisting of $\langle jk \rangle_{\alpha}$ and $\langle kl \rangle_{\beta}$ where $(\alpha\beta\gamma)$ is a permutation of $(xyz)$.
 The model is solved by fractionalizing spins into Majorana fermions, which give rise to matter and flux excitations.
 The ground state lies in the flux-free sector \cite{Kitaev2006, Lieb1961}, leaving a quadratic Hamiltonian in matter fermions.

 Fig.~\ref{fig:kitaev_panel}~(a) displays the matter fermion dispersion $\epsilon(\bvec{k})$ of the Kitaev model for different values of $\kappa$, while Fig.~\ref{fig:kitaev_panel}~(b) presents the corresponding DOS $\rho(\epsilon)$.
 A finite $\kappa$ opens a topological gap at the Dirac cones.
 The Berry curvature $F_{xy}(\bvec{k})$ peaks at $\bvec{K}$ and $\bvec{K}^{\prime}$ and sums up to a finite Chern number.
-Similarly, different components of the quantum metric $g_{\mu\nu}(\bvec{k})$ exhibit peaks at the $\bvec{K}$-points.
-We show detailed plots of the QGT in the End Matter in Fig.~\ref{fig:khm_qgt}.
+Similarly, different components of the quantum geometric connection $C_{\eta, \mu \nu}^{mn}(\bvec{k})$ exhibit peaks at the $\bvec{K}$-points.
+Representative momentum-resolved profiles of of the QGT and QGC are shown in Fig.~S4, Fig.~S5 and Fig.~S6 of Supplemental Material (SM)~\cite{koller2026_supplement}.
 In Fig.~\ref{fig:kitaev_panel}~(c) we show the RCD response, which is only finite for the chiral QSLs with non-zero $\kappa$.